helje5/NWHTTPProtocol/README.md

 for the Apple
 [Network](https://developer.apple.com/documentation/network).framework.

-How it works is described in the ARI blog entry:
+How it works is described in my blog entry:
 [Intro to Network.framework Servers](https://www.alwaysrightinstitute.com/network-framework/).

 Network.framework requires iOS 13+ / macOS 10.15+.